What does a Sterile Process Coordinator do?

 - Bachelor's degree in Healthcare Administration, Biology, or a related field.

-- Minimum of 3 years of experience in a sterile processing role, with at least 1 year in a supervisory or coordinator position.
+- Minimum of 3 years of experience in sterile processing or a similar role.

-- Strong knowledge of sterilization techniques, equipment, and regulatory standards.
+- In-depth knowledge of sterilization techniques, infection control, and regulatory standards.

 Is becoming a Sterile Process Coordinator a good career path?

-- Potential for high stress due to the critical nature of the job
+- High stress due to the critical nature of the work.

 What is the job outlook for a Sterile Process Coordinator?